antoninoLorenzo/AI-OPS/CONTRIBUTE.md

 - When integrating new LLM models, ensure they meet the existing acceptance tests ([planning](./test/test_acceptance/test_planning.py) and [conversion](./test/test_acceptance/test_conversion.py)).
 Validate that the new model performs as expected within the AI-OPS framework.
 <!-- TODO: test_acceptance.md -->

+### Tool Integration

+- When integrating a new tool run the test `test/tool_integration/test_tool_integration.py` to ensure it doesn't break when starting the API.
+Anyway there is a GitHub Actions Workflow that will ensure the test passes.

 ### RAG (Retrieval-Augmented Generation)